-Students are expected to attend and participate in every class meeting.
-Instructors establish specific policies relating to absences in their courses and communicate these policies to the students through the course syllabi.
+Students are expected to attend and participate in class activities.
+Instructors establish specific policies relating to absences and communicate these policies to the students through the course syllabi.
 Individual instructors, based upon the nature of the course, determine what effect excused and unexcused absences have in determining grades and upon students' ability to remain enrolled in their courses.
-The university and the SON reserve the right to determine that excessive absences, whether justified or not, are sufficient cause for institutional withdrawals or failing grades.
-Questions regarding the Attendance Policy should be directed to the course coordinator, the Director of the Undergraduate Nursing Program, and/or the Associate Dean and Chief Nurse Administrator.
-Attendance at all clinical and community experiences is considered mandatory, and missing a clinical day could result in clinical course failure.
-Circumstances leading to missing a class should have supporting documentation.
+The university and the SON reserve the right to determine those excessive absences, whether justified or not, are sufficient cause for institutional withdrawals or failing grades.
+Questions regarding the Attendance Policy should be directed to the course coordinator, the Director of the Undergraduate Nursing Program, and/or the Assistant Dean and Chief Nurse Administrator.